eea/eea.docker.volumesbackup/README.md

-# Ready to run Docker image to backup data containers/volumes
+# Ready to run Docker image to backup volumes

-Docker image that allows you to backup volumes inside data containers to a specific path on host.
+Docker image that allows you to backup volumes from your containers to a specific path on host.

 This image is generic, thus you can obviously re-use it within your